Brian Kelley

 with Tkinter would be much appreciated.

-The solution I use for debugging with Tkinter type ctrl-C ! in the
+The solution I use for debugging with Tkinter type ctrl-C ! in theso annoying to use!
+Any hints about setting up emacs or idle to cope

 source window to open up a shell and then type ctrl-C ctrl-C to run the